Rock Radio Heaven (X-Y-Z)

 Also known as: The Big Kahuna

-Stations: WABC, WCBS-FM New York, WQAM, WMRZ, WFUN-WVCQ, WIOD-WCKR Miami, WTMC Ocala, Fla., WMYQ, WKAT, WLQY-WHYI Fort Lauderdale, Fla.,
+Stations: WABC, WCBS-FM New York, WQAM, WMRZ, WFUN-WVCQ, WIOD-WCKR Miami, WTMC Ocala, Florida, WMYQ, WKAT, WLQY-WHYI Fort Lauderdale, Florida

 Notes: Was fired on-air on WABC when he broke format to speculate about the "death" of Beatle Paul McCartney.
 Did many voiceovers for TV commercials.
 Died of an apparent heart attack.